giacomocavalieri/effects-introduction/slides/content/_index.md

 ## Monad Stacks

-Thanks to _monad transformers,_ monads can be _stacked_ together to obtain composite monads that provide the side effects of each one of the monads composing the stack
+Thanks to _monad transformers,_ monads can be _stacked_ together to obtain composite monads that provide multiple side effects

 {{< code scala >}}